Personal Injury Lawyer Salary FAQ

-Yes.
-This is true.
+Yes, this is right.
 What legal domain a lawyer works in is a significant factor when calculating their annual income.
 Even though the per hour rates are not very common these days, some lawyers still prefer to go this way.

-One big reason for many lawyers charging this way could be that they are not seeing the case ending on favorable terms.
+One big reason for many lawyers charging this way could be that they do not see the case ending on favorable terms.
 Mostly, lawyers avoid at fault or partial fault type cases.
 After all, a case like this means it's less likely insurance will pay, assuming there was coverage at all.

-So naturally, the lawyer chooses hourly billing in these cases, because a percentage of nothing doesn’t give them a good return.
-This remains true even if they can win the case for the client.
+So naturally, the lawyer chooses hourly billing in these cases because a percentage of nothing doesn’t give them a good return.
+Moreover, this remains true even if they can win the case for the client.
 Besides, good luck trying to collect on an unsecured debtor's judgment.